-180 Case Studies in Leadership (3).
-(Formerly Leadership in Business).
+180 Leadership in Business (3).

 Explores the principles of sound business leadership and the applications of those principles to the challenges faced by today's leader in business and other organizations.
 The ethical and moral dimensions of business leadership are studied using biblical underpinnings and examples from the Scriptures and business.
 Video case studies are emphasized.